mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 <!-- [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=416800365&devcontainer_path=.devcontainer%2Fwebui%2Fdevcontainer.json) -->
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=webui-doc&repo=895759437&devcontainer_path=.devcontainer%2Fwebui%2Fdevcontainer.json)

+After opening the link, proceed to creating the codespace without changing options.
+It will take around 7 minutes to get the codespace up and running.
+Please wait until you see the message `Medperf is ready for local usage` printed on the terminal.

 ## Run Medperf WebUI Local Server

 In your codespaces terminal, run the following command to start the local webUI: